leonard33/leonard33/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently a Full-stack Software Developer mortar_board Student at Microverse School of Software Development.
+I am currently a Full-stack Software Developer  Student at Microverse School of Software Development.

 I am a Full-stack Software Developer with hands-on experience in developing simple, responsive and dynamic websites.
 I have been exposed to a good number of skill sets that range from software development, linux server administration, and sales.
 I've gained skills on demand by working on real world projects.
 I also have great communication skills and remote collaboration skills through pair programming.
 ## Technical Skills